For a printable version of the handbook, please click Here

 - Economics prerequisite: All CSS students must have taken Economics (either ECON 101 or ECON 110, or equivalent AP or IB exams) and received an average grade of C- or better.
 A number of students are admitted into the CSS each year who have not yet completed this prerequisite; they must then take the course and pass with C- or better by the end of fall semester of the sophomore year.
 A student who has taken an introductory economics course in the first year but has not achieved a grade of C - or higher (or CR) must take another economics course, which will normally be a 200-level elective, and achieve a grade of CR.
 Failure to complete the economics requirement by the end of the fall term in the sophomore year will result in separation from the College.

-- Major advisors: The CSS hopes that, whenever possible, its sophomore tutors will serve as advisors to their students into their junior and even senior year, since the continuity of contact is valuable (often on both sides).
-This, however, is voluntary service, not an obligation.
+- Major advisors: The CSS hopes that, whenever possible, its sophomore tutors will serve as advisors to their students into their junior and even senior year, since the continuity of contact is valuable.

 The CSS tries to offset its stresses with mechanisms of support, some of which the tutors themselves can best provide.
 If possible, it is good to arrange office hours on the day before the tutorial (that is, on Thursday) so as to be available to help the students organize their thinking as they prepare to write.
 Many tutors have found that it is good to have individual conferences with students about half-way through each tutorial (especially the first) to better understand the students and bridge any gaps in communication.
 This need also explains the practice of oral evaluation after the first trimester.